-In 2016 and 2022 I participated at a project called “Cosmic Cable Ldt.", a fictional company which provides telephone booths at Fusion Festival.
+In 2016 and 2022 I participated in a project called “Cosmic Cable Ldt.", a fictional company which provides telephone booths at Fusion Festival.
 This was one of the most varied and beautiful projects I’ve ever done as it combines work with metal and wood, art and decoration with a technical stack from old dial phones to modern VoIP networking.
 As I love doing all of this at once, working in a small group of friends on a weird techno festival environment fits me just perfect.

 About Cosmic Cable Ltd.

 Comsic Cable is the lost cause of a post-bureaucratic telephone network provider mostly run by a crew of rogue technicians.
 Founded in 2016 as an alternative to the bad mobile network at Lärz, Germany it provides the most stylish telephone booths at both Fusion Festival and at.tension Festival to connect guests and crew.
-The telephone network is complemented by additional well-known Cosmic Cable services like the “Status Box” which provides asynchronous communication for guests and yearly changing entertainment options.
+The telephone network is complemented by additional well-known Cosmic Cable services like the “Status Box” which provides asynchronous communication for guests as well as yearly changing entertainment options.

 Within the Cosmic Cable network everything starts with a classic rotary dial telephone.